KaviD-115/Balatro-Jokers-Plus/README.md

 ![InterstellarJokerArtplus](https://github.com/user-attachments/assets/4ff16e35-1bee-4ec8-86e0-eb1c47833196)

-Rarity: Rare
+Rarity: Uncommon

 Cost: $7

-"1 in 4 chance for each played 7 to create a Black Hole when scored"
+"1 in 7 chance for each played 7 to create a Black Hole when scored"

 -----